Long Tail vs Short Tail Keywords: Which is Better for SEO?

 - "professional wedding photographers in Boston MA"

-- 70% of all search queries are long-tail keywords
+- 70% of all searches are long-tail keywords

 "Where can I buy vegan protein powder in bulk?"
 "What's the best time to plant tomatoes in zone 7?"